bludit/documentation-english/pages/plugins/plugin-basics/index.md

 # Plugin basics
 <!-- position: 1 -->

-Plugins in Bludit resides in `bl-plugins` folder, and they have a predefined structure.
+Plugins in Bludit reside in the `bl-plugins` folder, and they have a predefined structure.
 Each plugin is an object in Bludit, with differents hooks (methods).

 <h2 id="structure">Folder and Files Structure</h2>
-This is a mandatory folder structure and files for a plugin.
+These are the mandatory folder structure and files for a plugin:

 ```
 /bl-plugins/{PLUGIN_NAME}/